TaylorJonesTRT/MovieMatch/readme.md

 (This app requires you to already have Mongo installed locally)

+First you will need to create a GitHub OAuth app in your GitHub developer settings.

+Take the .env.example that you cloned with the repo and rename it just to .env.
+Update the variables inside with what you have.

 CD into backend/src and create a directory named `data`.

 Now run `npm i` to install all of the needed packages